JasonHezz/StateLayout/README.md

 # StateLayout

 This library was inspired by [EmptyLayout] (https://github.com/alamkanak/android-empty-layout).
-It's easy to show the state of loading , error and empty state.
+It's easy to show the loading , error and empty state.

 ##Usage